Evaluating the Impact of Inter-cluster Communications in Edge Computing: Abstract

 \section{Abstract}

 Distributed applications based on micro-services in edge computing are becoming increasingly popular due to the rapid evolution of mobile networks.
 While Kubernetes is the default framework when it comes to orchestrating and managing micro-service-based applications in mobile networks, the requirement to run applications between multiple sites at cloud and edge poses new challenges.
 Since Kubernetes does not natively provide tools to abstract inter-cluster communications at the application level, inter-cluster communication in edge computing is becoming increasingly critical to the application performance.
 In this paper, we evaluate for the first time the impact of inter-cluster communication on edge computing performance by using three prominent, open source inter-cluster communication projects and tools, i.e., Submariner, ClusterLink and Skupper.
-We develop a fully open-source testbed that integrates these tools in a modular fashion, and experimentally benchmark sample applications, including the ML class of applications, on their performance running in the multi-cluster edge computing system under varying networking conditions.
+We develop a fully open-source testbed that integrates these tools in a modular fashion, and experimentally benchmark sample applications, two of them centered around ML, on their performance running in a multi-cluster edge computing system under varying networking conditions.
 We experimentally analyze two classes of envisioned mobile applications, i.e., a) industrial automation, b) vehicle decision drive assist.
-Our results show that Submariner performs best out of the three tools in scenarios with small payloads, regardless of the underlying networking conditions or transmission direction between clusters.
-When sending larger data to a service, ClusterLink outperforms Submariner once the inter-node networking conditions deteriorate, which may be the case in highly mobile scenarios in edge computing.
-Finally, Skupper significantly outperforms others in a variety of scenarios with larger payloads.
+Our results show that ClusterLink performs best out of the three tools in scenarios with increased payloads, regardless of the underlying networking conditions or transmission direction between clusters.
+It is closely followed by Skupper, unless request and reply both transport significant amounts of data.
+Finally, when requesting smaller amounts of data from a service, Submariner slightly outperforms Skupper and ClusterLink regardless of the inter-node networking conditions.